Second Marriage Finances: What To Do Differently

 You’ll also need to decide if differences in income will affect how much each of you contribute to the joint expenses.
 That will help you discuss career issues and your standard of living.

 Plan for a time in the future (6 months?
 1 year?) when you’ll revisit the issues.
 You might even want to take a weekend away from home and the kids.
 It’s almost certain that you’ll discover some things after you blend your families.
-Knowing that you’ll have a chance to discuss problems will keep them from growing in significance.
+Knowing that you’ll have a chance to discuss problems will keep them from growing significantly.

 Watch what you model for your children.
 They’ve already been a part of one failed marriage.
 How you handle your finances will tell them a lot about the health of your relationship and could affect their own perception of marriage.